wilsonlengo/AT3---Terminal-App/README.md

 **Deadline:** Saturday

 ### **_Menu + Side Menu + Sub Creation (top priority)_**
 I intend on creating the menu and side menu with lists.
+Following the menu and side menu, I will be creating a price menu just under it which can be referred back to later on throughout the selection process.
 Throughout the choosing process, the user will be prompted via user input to what they would like to add to their cart.
 Chosen items will be added together and a receipt will be printed out.
+Choosing one item from the main menu is mandatory, but choosing items off the side menu is completely optionally, therefore, the user is only required to select one item from the main menu and choosing items from the side menu is completely optional.
 <br>
 **Deadline:** Thursday
 **Update** : I removed the custom sub creation as it was too difficult for me to create, therefore I'm only including the menu and side menu being available to order.
+**Status** : Complete

 ### **_Price Output (second priority)_**
 The price output will be calculted with a function(def), which takes all variables such as user input and adds up all chosen ingredients and extra additions on the side
 <br>
 **Deadline:** Friday
+**Status** : Complete

 ### **_Receipt Generator (third priority)_**
 The receipt generator will take the price output and print it on the user's screen
 <br>
 **Deadline:** Friday
+**Status** Complete

 ### **_Delivery (fourth priority)_**
 This delivery function will take user input and save the user input inside a database.
 If the user input already exists, the user won't need to re-enter their details.
 <br>
 **Deadline:** Friday